wal-g/wal-g/README.md

 Installing
 ----------
-A precompiled binary for Linux AMD 64 can be obtained like this:
+A precompiled binary for Linux AMD 64 can be obtained

 ```